web-at-berkeley/tp-fa23-backend/README.md

 1. The section for `GET /husbandCall` was updated to `GET /husbandCall/<contestantName>`.
 If the contestant name passed in hasn't been registered, that should raise an error
 2. You can assume all names are UNIQUE and CASE INSENSITIVE, only including letters a-z.
+3. the `bestShout` endpoint should only operate on contestants who have performed a shout.
+If you implemented it a different way, you can keep it that way an note that in your assumptions doc though — it won't negatively affect you!

 ## Submission Instructions